John Charles Thomas: Operatic, recital and radio career

-In the tough Great Depression years of the 1930s, he established himself as one of the most sought-after singers in America, with both a classical-music following and a considerable popular audience.
-His concerts normally offered selections from both repertoires: classical and operatic to begin, and American art songs and humorous "character" songs to close.
-He also appeared regularly on commercial radio programs.
-These included Five-Star Theater (in 1932-33 with the Joseph Bonime Orchestra), the Vince Radio Program (1934–36), the Ford, General Motors and The Magic Key of RCA shows (1937–40) and the Coca-Cola show (1940–41).
+During the Great Depression, he established himself as one of the most sought-after singers in America, with both a classical music following and a considerable popular audience.
+He also appeared regularly on commercial radio programs, including Five-Star Theater (in 1932-33 with the Joseph Bonime Orchestra), the Vince Radio Program (1934–36), The Magic Key of RCA (1937–40) and the Coca-Cola show (1940–41).

-In 1938, he helped Edwin Lester launch the Los Angeles Civic Light Opera, appearing in the company's very first production in Blossom Time.
+In 1938, he helped Edwin Lester launch the Los Angeles Civic Light Opera, appearing in the company's very first production, Blossom Time.
 This work was derived from a Viennese operetta Das Dreimäderlhaus, with music arranged from that of Schubert and adapted for American audiences by Dorothy Donnelly and Sigmund Romberg.
 Thomas sang regularly in operettas with the LACLO until 1942, starring in productions of The Gypsy Baron, H.M.S.
 Pinafore, The Chocolate Soldier and Music in the Air.

-The Second World War made concert touring inconvenient, and very high taxes made it non-remunerative.
-Thomas was duly engaged to star on the Westinghouse Radio Program in 1943-46, accompanied by the Victor Young Orchestra.
-He probably reached his widest audience during this period, although his practice of performing songs exclusively in English has perhaps left him less well-remembered by today's musical "purists" than he should be.
-Nevertheless, many songs tailored for him to sing have gone on to become standards, such as the version of "The Lord's Prayer" by Albert Hay Malotte and the arrangement of "Home on the Range" by David W. Guion.

-Thomas was among the founders of the Music Academy of the West summer conservatory in 1947.
+Thomas starred on the Westinghouse Radio Program from 1943-46, accompanied by the Victor Young Orchestra, and was among the founders of the Music Academy of the West summer conservatory in 1947.

 From 1947 to 1948, Thomas undertook a long and demanding tour of Australia and New Zealand, where he played to crowded theatres.
-He retired bit by bit from the concert stage after 1950, and settled in Apple Valley, California, in 1955 with his wife Dorothy.
+He gradually retired from the concert stage after 1950, and settled in Apple Valley, California in 1955 with his wife Dorothy.

 Death

-He died there in December 1960 from cancer.
-Owing to his high-spending lifestyle, the fortune that he had earned through singing was largely dissipated at the time of his death.

-His home in Apple Valley has been designated as one of the town's historic sites.
+Thomas died from cancer in Apple Valley in December 1960.
+His home there has been designated one of the town's historic sites.

 Opposition to rock-and-roll music

 Thomas appeared twice as a contestant on the TV quiz program "You Bet Your Life", hosted by Groucho Marx.
 These episodes aired on 5 December 1957 and 12 December 1957.
-He was a strong vocal opponent of rock-and-roll music during the first appearance and debated the subject with advocate Roberta Rene during the second.
+He strongly opposed rock-and-roll music during his first appearance, later debating the subject with advocate Roberta Rene during the second.